filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 I’d say that these features are:
 - `go-to` definition,
-- intellisense (or at least some _“intellisense light”_),
+- intelligent code completion (_“intellisense”_ and the like),
 - structure pop-up,
+- jump to decleration,
 - jump down the hierarchy, and
 - show usage.

 These make it easy to navigate any project with speed.
 They also shine when dealing with a new codebase.

 I would also note that using the search feature of your editor can be very powerful when all else fails.
-Remember to make your queries more precise with regular expressions!
+Remember to make your queries more precise with regular expressions and by filtering out directories and file types.

 ### Breaking